ARBML/MetRec/README.md

 # AraMeter
 This is a repository of the paper titled
-"Arabic Poetry Metric Classification Using Bidirectional Gated Recurrent Neural Networks".
+"Arabic Poetry Metric Classification Using Bidirectional Gated Recurrent Neural Networks" - [link](https://authors.elsevier.com/a/1bA57_3qHiU8Fy).

 ## Abstract
 Poetry is an important component of any language.
 Much of a nation's history and culture are documented in poems.
 A poem has a rhythm flow which is quite different as compared to a prose.
 Each language has its own set of rhythmical structures for its poems, called meters.